 WTVA is recognized as a leader in local news coverage.
-WTVA News has received numerous journalism awards and is regularly honored by the Mississippi Associated Press Broadcasters for excellence in reporting, writing and photography.
-Honors received also include best newscast, best weathercast, and best sportscast.
-WTVA News has also been nominated by the National Academy for Television Arts and Sciences for the prestigious Emmy Award in multiple categories.
-Ratings continue to confirm the high popularity of WTVA News with North Mississippians and Western Alabamians.
+WTVA 9 News has received numerous journalism awards and is regularly honored by the Mississippi Associated Press Broadcasters for excellence in reporting, writing and photography.
+Honors received also include the best newscast, best weathercast and best sportscast.
+WTVA 9 News has also been nominated by the National Academy for Television Arts and Sciences for the prestigious Emmy Award in multiple categories.
+Ratings continue to confirm the high popularity of WTVA 9 News with north Mississippians and western Alabamians.

-As Ultra-High Frequency (UHF) channel 27, viewers were required to use the U channel on their televisions, and use that not-so-familiar second knob to access the UHF channels.
+As Ultra-High Frequency (UHF) channel 27, viewers were required to use the U channel on their televisions and use that not-so-familiar second knob to access the UHF channels.
 The station ran advertisements in local newspapers instructing viewers how to connect UHF antennas and tune in.
-In 1991, Love Communications took an interest in the fledgling station, and purchased it.
+In 1991, Love Communications took an interest in the fledgling station and purchased it.
 As part of the purchase agreement, the station name was changed to WLOV, a play on the Love Communications’ name.

 As the only UHF station in the market, WLOV suffered early financial difficulties.
 Most viewers weren't familiar with UHF stations and finding them on their televisions, despite the station's early efforts at educating people.
 While the station was steadily gaining viewers, competition from the NBC and CBS affiliates on "regular" channels was fierce.

 Around this time, WLOV also began to include programming from a new network that was making waves in the entertainment industry.
 News Corporation's new "mini-network" was still young, but it was picking up viewers at an astonishing rate.
 WLOV embraced the new network early on, and for a while operated as a dual-affiliate station.
 But the new network was clearly going places, and WLOV decided it wanted to become a part of its success.
-So in November of 1995, WLOV ceased being an ABC affiliate.
+So in November 1995, WLOV ceased being an ABC affiliate.
 Instead, WLOV now proudly became FOX 27, the area's premiere FOX affiliate.

-In 2009, WLOV discontinued its analog service in accordance with FCC regulations, and switched to full digital service.
+In 2009, WLOV discontinued its analog service in accordance with FCC regulations and switched to full digital service.
 Viewers who received WLOV by cable, dish, or satellite were still able to enjoy the benefits of HD, with new entertainment features of digital still to come.

 One of the benefits of digital service has already reached viewers.
-WLOV began airing This West Point on its secondary digital stream on April 1, 2009.
-This West Point is a twenty-four hour digital network.
-At the heart of This West Point's programming are blockbuster and Academy Award® winning movies from the MGM film libraries.
+WLOV began airing "This West Point" on its secondary digital stream on April 1, 2009.
+"This West Point" is a 24-hour digital network.
+At the heart of its programming are blockbuster and Academy Award® winning movies from the MGM film libraries.

-On September 1, 2012, Me-TV West Point was added to a third digital stream.
+On Sept.
+1, 2012, Me-TV West Point was added to a third digital stream.
 Me-TV West Point's library includes nearly 100 classic and much-loved television series.

 And WLOV News At Nine began airing in high definition on June 22, 2009, bringing better quality to the local newscast.

-WLOV was purchased by Tupelo Broadcasting, Inc. in September of 2013.
-But our most recent highlight is our acquisition by Coastal Television Broadcasting Company LLC in February of 2015.
+WLOV was purchased by Tupelo Broadcasting, Inc. in September 2013.
+But our most recent highlight is our acquisition by Coastal Television Broadcasting Company LLC in February 2015.
 We're excited about the possibilities this new ownership creates, and look forward to remaining your favorite television station in northeast Mississippi and northwestern Alabama.

-WLOV continues to work hard to bring viewers the newest and best in entertainment, and we're very excited about what the future will bring!
+WLOV continues to work hard to bring viewers the newest and best in entertainment, and we're very excited about what the future will bring.